HaswinVidanage/ReactWeather/README.md

 ## Acknowledgments

-* This project is based on work of Andrew Mead of Udemy.
+* This project is based on work of Andrew Mead.